Code-domain NOMA in Massive MIMO: When is it Needed?: Performance evaluation

 \subsection{Impact of channel estimation quality}

-The spatial interference rejection capabilities of mMIMO depends on the quality of channel estimates.
+The spatial interference rejection capabilities of mMIMO depend on the quality of channel estimates.
 So far, we have assumed that $\tau_{\rm p} = K$ orthogonal pilot sequences are used for channel estimation.
 This is the common approach in mMIMO since it allows each BS to allocate orthogonal pilot sequences among its UEs, which are those originating the strongest interference.
 However, there might be use cases with stringent latency requirements in which only few samples $\tau_{\rm p}$ can be dedicated to channel estimation.
 In these cases, $\tau_{\rm p}$ will likely be smaller than $K$ and thus UEs within the same cell can be assigned to the same pilot sequence.
 This gives rise to intra-cell pilot contamination, which inevitably deteriorates the SE of mMIMO.
 We now investigate if NOMA can bring some benefits in these cases.

-We consider the SE in the UL in the same setup of Fig.~\ref{SE_funcOfK_multicell} where $K = 32$ UEs are equally distributed in four circle-areas of radius $r=20$\,m, which are randomly deployed in the cell area.
-Orthogonal spreading codes with length $N = 8$ are used for transmission and properly assigned to the different groups with mMIMO-NOMA.
-Fig.~\ref{fig:SE_funcOftaup} shows that SE starts reducing when $\tau_{\rm p} < 16$ with both mMIMO and mMIMO-NOMA.
+{ Fig.~\ref{fig:SE_funcOftaup} depicts the sum UL SE as a function of number pilot signatures $\tau_{\rm p}$ with mMIMO and mMIMO-NOMA.
+We adopt the same setup of Fig.~\ref{SE_funcOfK_multicell}, where $K = 32$ UEs are equally distributed in four circle-areas of radius $r=20$\,m, and are randomly deployed in the cell area.
+Orthogonal spreading codes with length $N = 8$ are used for transmission and properly assigned to the different groups with mMIMO-NOMA thanks to Algorithm 2.} Fig.~\ref{fig:SE_funcOftaup} shows that SE starts reducing when $\tau_{\rm p} < 16$ with both mMIMO and mMIMO-NOMA.
 However, the decrease in performance is slightly lower with mMIMO-NOMA because it does not rely only on the quality of channel estimates for dealing with interference.
 Particularly, a large gain is observed with NOMA when MMSE is used with only one channel use (i.e., $\tau_{\rm p}=1$) for channel estimation.
 This is because MMSE is affected much from not having good channel estimates.